• Home

 About This Song

-Today’s song was written by Bernice Petkere in 1933.
+“Close Your Eyes” was written in 1933 by Bernice Petkere.
 Petkere was named by Irving Berlin as the “Queen of Tin Pan Alley.”
 A vaudeville performer as a child, she sold her first song in 1931, “Starlight,” recorded by Bing Crosby.
 “Close Your Eyes” is her most well-known song.
 The song started getting jazz treatments in the 1950s, starting with a great duet from Coleman Hawkins and Milt Jackson.

 About This Version

-“Close Your Eyes,” as well as the album My Heart Sings, is available from iTunes.
+“Close Your Eyes,” as well as My Heart Sings, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Bernice Petkere, My Heart Sings, Ralph Burns
+Filed Under: Song of the Day Tagged With: Bernice Petkere, My Heart Sings, Ralph Burns, Tony Bennett

 • Home